dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/working-with-sql.md

 # [Visual Studio Code / Visual Studio for Mac](#tab/visual-studio-code+visual-studio-mac)

-Delete all the records in the database, so the seed method is able to run.
-Stop and start the app to seed the database.
+Delete all the records in the database.
+Stop and start the app  so the `SeedData.Initialize` method runs and seeds the database.

 ---